jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

   * Check that the HTML report would fit on 1 printed page.
 If longer, go back and make your script shorter.
 Content is not that important.
   * Publish the HTML report on the web somewhere, such as on RPubs.
 Make the slug follow the naming convention.
   * Publish the R script as a Gist.
 Instructions below.
 Follow the naming convention.
-  * Add a line to the Markdown file that generates this page with links to your two published items.
+  * Add or edit a line in the Markdown file that generates this page with links to your two published items.
 Instructions below.
   * DUE: As soon as possible.

-Please add links to your Homework #1 in this bulleted list:
+Please add links to your Homework #1 in this bulleted list.  __Find the placeholder created for you and edit that line only, if at all possible.__:

   * Dean Attali: [source](https://gist.github.com/daattali/6541111#file-stat545a-2013-hw01_attalidea-r) | [report](http://rpubs.com/daattali/STAT545A-2013-hw01_attaliDea)
   * _These first few are very close but the files and links aren't quite following the filenaming conventions._